Analyzing PVS RAM Cache with Overflow

 The WPA is part of the latest SDK for the Windows 10 OS.
 You can selectively install the Performance Toolkit which includes both the WPA and WPR:

 After installing the WPA and the WPR, use the WPR to simulate PVS disk and file I/O activity.
 Once this traffic is created, analyze the data using the WPA.
 To perform these actions:

-Launch the WPR and click Add Profiles.
+Launch the WPR on the Target Device and click Add Profiles.

 In the Add Profiles screen, browse to the PVS-specific template or profile.
 This permits you to receive the events generated by the PVS event provider.
 After importing the profile, return to the WPR screen and select any additional options you want to analyze and click the Start button:

 After adding the options and clicking Start, you can simulate PVS activity.
 In this example, a new write cache with a small memory buffer (128 MB) is created.
 A larger file (279 MB) is copied to C:\Users\User\Documents\test.bin to force the PVS driver to write some data to the nonpaged pool to verify what happens when failover occurs, which starts writing to the local disk (for example, D:\vdiskdif.vhdx).
 After copying the file and forcing the buffer to exceed capacity, you can stop the capture process in WPR and open the results using WPA.

 Using the WPA, open the Graph Explorer, expand System Activity and select Generic Events.
 Using the screen below as an example, view the contents in the sections WriteData and WriteRamData.
 This information displays the exact count of files being written to C:\vDisk (2419 files), including the VHDX file on the D: drive (348 files):